sun-qua/zinecat/README.md

 ## Limitations

 - Single-item print zines only (monographic, Blvl m)
+- Copy cataloging (deriving from or editing an existing OCLC record), as ZineCat is made specifically as an original cataloging tool
 - No real-time authority control — name and subject headings must be verified manually against LC authority files
 - No holdings, item records, or call number assignment (handled in the ILS after import)
 - Does not support non-Latin scripts